ws-kj/wos/README.md

-# wos
-wOS is a 32bit hobby operation system.
+wos is a 32bit hobby operating system.